vuestorefront/storefront-next13-boilerplate/GUIDE.md

 ### Conventions enforced by automated tooling

-List and reasoning of some conventions enforced by automated tooling:
+To help you code with best practices in mind, this boilerplate comes with some automated tooling.

 - All test descriptions follows naming convention `it('should ... ')`.
 - Commit message enforces [Conventional Commits]() specification and use [`commitizen`]() library.